 Check your 5/24 status from your free credit report

 You can get a free copy of your credit report at annualcreditreport.com.
-As the name implies, this site previously offered a report annually, then you had to pay for viewing your full report additional times.
-A recent change now offers weekly access to your credit report, and this is a permanent feature.
+As the name implies, this site previously offered a report annually.
+After that, you had to pay for viewing your full report additional times.
+However, since 2023, the site has offered weekly access to your credit report.
+Of course, the full report will include all pertinent information, but it does not sort the accounts for you, so some work is required to sort through your accounts.

 How to determine which accounts are Authorized User accounts